Note: the ILO has recently released updated standards for measuring volunteer work. These are available from the ILO here.

-Existing data compiled by the Johns Hopkins Center for Civil Society Studies through our Comparative Nonprofit Sector (CNP) and UN Nonprofit Handbook projects give a tantalizing taste of the truly enormous impact that volunteers can and do have.
-For instance, based on the 37 countries studied, it is estimated that approximately 140 million people engage in volunteer work in a typical year, which taken together, would comprise the eighth largest country in the world.
+Existing data compiled by the Johns Hopkins Center for Civil Society Studies through our Comparative Nonprofit Sector (CNP) and UN Nonprofit Handbook projects gave a tantalizing taste of the truly enormous impact that volunteers can and do have.
+For instance, based on 37 countries studied, it is estimated that approximately 140 million people engage in volunteer work in a typical year, which taken together, would comprise the eighth largest country in the world.
 Put another way, these volunteers represent the equivalent of 20.8 million full-time equivalent jobs (including 44 percent of the nonprofit workforce), and contribute US$400 million to the global economy.

-• Boost the visibility and credibility of volunteering.
+- Boost the visibility and credibility of volunteering.

-• Improve support for and the management of volunteering resources.
+- Improve support for and the management of volunteering resources.

-• Assess effectiveness of volunteer promotion agencies.
+- Assess effectiveness of volunteer promotion agencies.

-• Document the enormous impact of volunteer effort.
+- Document the enormous impact of volunteer effort.

-• Promote a more enabling policy environment for volunteering.
+- Promote a more enabling policy environment for volunteering.

-This realization is what drove the development of the ILO Manual on the Measurement of Volunteer Work, which offers the first internationally sanctioned, permanent system for gathering official data on the amount, character, and contribution of volunteering.
-Issued by the International Labour Organization (ILO), it provides national statistical agencies with a common definition and methodology for measuring the amount and character of volunteering through regular labour force or other household surveys.
+This realization is what drove the development of the ILO Manual on the Measurement of Volunteer Work, which offered the first internationally sanctioned, permanent system for gathering official data on the amount, character, and contribution of volunteering.
+Issued by the International Labour Organization (ILO), it provided national statistical agencies with a common definition and methodology for measuring the amount and character of volunteering through regular labour force or other household surveys.

 The ILO Manual was developed by the Center for Civil Society Studies in cooperation with the ILO and an international Technical Experts Group (TEG) composed of labor force statisticians and volunteering experts (a complete record of the communication with the TEG is available here).
-The ILO Manual has been carefully designed to be:
+The ILO Manual was carefully designed to be:

-Comparable.
+- Comparable.
 The ILO Manual provides a common approach to data collection, definitions, key concepts, classification, and variables that will allow comparison between counties and over time.

-Feasible.
+- Feasible.
 The Manual is designed and tested to be workable in the widest possible range of countries, minimally burdensome to implement, and sensitive to cultural traditions and language differences.

-Cost-effective.
+- Cost-effective.
 The Manual utilizes existing household surveys, thereby reducing costs and taking advantage of existing classification systems and structures.

-Efficient.
+- Efficient.
 The ILO Manual is designed to maximize the information gathered using the minimum number of questions.

-Reliable.
+- Reliable.
 All aspects of the Manual are based on extensive input from an international Technical Experts Group, and careful field testing of key terms and design decisions.

 In 2013, the 19th International Conference of Labour Statisticians adopted a resolution identifying volunteering as a form of unpaid “work” that should be measured regularly just as other forms of “work” are measured regularly (such as paid employment and self-employment).
 Volunteer “work” is defined here as an unpaid activity that produces a good or a service for organizations or persons outside of the household on a non-compulsory basis.
 The term “work” does not imply that the activity is paid or that it is absent of its voluntary and altruistic nature.
 Rather, including volunteering as a subset of work means that the tangible and invaluable contributions volunteering makes to individuals and society are being recognized as a force that should be tracked and measured so that it can be better supported and fostered.

-Implementing the ILO Manual around the world
+History: Implementing the ILO Manual Around the World